frabbit/scuts-slides/slides/slide290.md

 ### Higher Kinded Types

 Another feature currently implemented in a haxe branch of mine is Higher Kinded Types.
+This allows abstracting over Type Constructors like Array or Option.

 In combination with typeclasses it allows defining Functors, Monads etc.